Dineo-co/Portfolio-Project-Walkthrough-Covid-19-/README.md

 This project uses Python to study Covid-19 data, like the number of cases, recoveries, and deaths, collected from different sources.
 It helps us understand how the virus spread and the impact of measures like vaccinations and lockdowns.
 ## What it Does:
 Data Handling:
-Cleans and organizes data using Python tools like Pandas and NumPy.
-Fixes missing or messy data to make it ready for analysis.
+Cleans and organizes data using Python tools like Pandas and NumPy Fixes missing or messy data to make it ready for analysis.
 Data Visualization:
 Creates charts and graphs using tools like Matplotlib and Seaborn to show trends and patterns clearly.